joelouthan/Theologicus/src/romans/romans08-29b.md

 ### Receive the gift of God's forgiveness

->Ezekiel 36:25–27 (CSB) I will also sprinkle clean water on you, and you will be clean.
+>Ezekiel 36:25–27 I will also sprinkle clean water on you, and you will be clean.
 I will cleanse you from all your impurities and all your idols.
 26 I will give you a new heart and put a new spirit within you; I will remove your heart of stone and give you a heart of flesh.
 27 I will place my Spirit within you and cause you to follow my statutes and carefully observe my ordinances.

 ### Receive the gift of repentance

->Ephesians 2:8–9 (CSB) For you are saved by grace through faith, and this is not from yourselves; it is God’s gift—9 not from works, so that no one can boast.
+>Ephesians 2:8–9 For you are saved by grace through faith, and this is not from yourselves; it is God’s gift—9 not from works, so that no one can boast.

 ### Receive the gift of sight to see and behold God

->Mark 10:48-52 (CSB) Many warned him to keep quiet, but he was crying out all the more, “Have mercy on me, Son of David! ”
+>Mark 10:48-52 Many warned him to keep quiet, but he was crying out all the more, “Have mercy on me, Son of David! ”
 > 49 Jesus stopped and said, “Call him.”
 > So they called the blind man and said to him, “Have courage!
 Get up; he’s calling for you.”
 50 He threw off his coat, jumped up, and came to Jesus.
 > 51 Then Jesus answered him, “What do you want me to do for you? ”